 Where to buy: Malier USB-Rechargeable Cat Toy Fish ($7, Amazon)

 This is the ultimate utilitarian gift for dog owners.
 They’ll be able to carry fresh water and a convenient “bowl” for their pooch wherever they go.
 Plus, it’s lightweight and leak-proof too.

-Where to buy: Petkit Portable Dog Water Dispenser & Drinking Bowl ($10 for 300 ml, Amazon)
+Where to buy: UPSKY Portable Dog Water Bottle Bowl ($10+, Amazon)